Washougal River: Recreation

-The Washougal River, which has no dams, has significant fisheries.
-The main stem and some of the tributaries support populations of Chinook, chum, and Coho salmon, steelhead, and coastal cutthroat trout.
+The Washougal River contains significant fisheries: the main stem and some of the tributaries support populations of Chinook, chum, and Coho salmon, steelhead, and coastal cutthroat trout.
 Dougan Falls, 21 mi from the mouth, blocks most fish migration beyond the waterfall.
 The Washougal River Greenway in Camas has fishing access, a short walking trail, a boat launch, and picnic sites.
 Much of the recreation access, including Dougan Falls, now requires a Discover Pass, Washington state's recreation fee pass.
 A separate parking pass is required for Naked Falls, which is on private land and was closed to the public for several years but has now reopened.

 A series of waterfalls, some of them associated with swimming holes, are found along the main stream.
 From lowermost to uppermost, the named falls include Salmon, Dougan, Naked, Reeder, Stebbins Creek, and Docs Drop.
 Dougan Falls is a total of 30 ft high and the largest drop is 19 ft.

 Whitewater enthusiasts run parts of the Washougal River and some of its tributaries.
 The runs include many stretches rated 4, 5, or 5+ on the International Scale of River Difficulty.